 Supporting a holistic, sustainable approach to healthcare for women and children

 Priscilla does not let HIV stop her from living a full life and helping others.
-Having benefited from CMMB’s HIV/AIDS outreach and treatment programs, Priscilla is now a Mentor Mother, a type of community health worker.
-She has the trust and local knowledge necessary to create awareness and refer women and children to available health services.
+Having benefited from CMMB’s HIV/AIDS outreach and treatment programs, Priscilla is now a Mentor Mother, a community health worker devoted to helping other HIV-positive moms.
+She has the trust and knowledge necessary to persuade women and children to utilize modern healthcare services.
 Priscilla is proud that the local health center sees and tests so many people from her community, especially pregnant women.Learn More

 Help Us Increase Our ImpactDonatePartner With UsVolunteer